TalismanSociety/talisman/CONTRIBUTING.md

 If you have an idea for a new feature or encounter a bug in the code, please submit an issue in the [GitHub issue tracker](https://github.com/TalismanSociety/talisman/issues).
 Be sure to include a detailed description of the problem or feature request.

-If there's already an issue for something you'd like work on, please check with the team before you start - we might be working on it already.
+If there's already an issue for something you'd like to work on, please check with the team before you start - we might be working on it already.

 ### Pull Requests